messede-degod/SF-UI/other/nginx/Readme.md

                 proxy_pass http://127.0.0.1:7171;
         }
 ```
-- Adjust the listening ip and port to match  SF-UIs listening address.
+- Adjust the listening ip and port to match  SF-UIs listening address (default is 127.0.0.1:7171).
 - Run `sudo nginx -s reload` to reload nginx and apply the settings.